petere/pex/README.md

 This install the `pex` program and the man page under `/usr/local`.
 See the `Makefile` for more options.

+To make a Debian package, run `make deb`.

 After installation, you must run

     pex init